 After a capacity expansion of a given array drive, the added capacity appears to the host OS as a new host drive on this level.
-It can then be configured as a separate host drive or, using the Merge feature in the Host Drive menu, be combined with the initial host drive of the array drive into one single host drive.
+It can then be configured as a separate host drive or, using the 'Merge' feature in the Host Drive menu, be combined with the initial host drive of the array drive into one single host drive.

+Warning:

-Warning: Any data located on the original host drive will be lost using the 'Merge' feature.
-Do not use this feature if the initial host drive already contains data that you do not wish to destroy.
+Any data located on the new host drive (created from the capacity expansion) will be lost using the Merge feature.
+Do not use this feature if the new host drive already contains data that you do not wish to destroy.

-Within the Advanced Setup of Storage Console utility, each level of hierarchy has its own special menu:
+Within the Storage Console utility, each level of hierarchy has its own special menu:

-- Level 1 → Menu: Configure Physical Devices
+Level 1 → Menu: Configure Physical Devices

-- Level 2 → Menu: Configure Logical Drives
+Level 2 → Menu: Configure Logical Drives

-- Level 3 → Menu: Configure Array Drives
+Level 3 → Menu: Configure Array Drives

-- Level 4 → Menu: Configure Host Drives
+Level 4 → Menu: Configure Host Drives